E-Bike Trade-In Program Application

 *Please note: there is a limited supply of e-bikes and batteries.
 There is no cost to participate in the program.

-- have earned at least $1,500 in 2024 as a food delivery worker;
+- have earned at least $1,500 in the past 12 months as a food delivery worker;

 - live in one of the five boroughs of New York City;